 ~Bring Marine Science to Life through Service~

-Young people who have come on an Ocean Matters adventure have collected data on coral vs. algal diversity on two coral reefs facing differing dive pressure in Grand Cayman for the Department of the Environment.
+Young people who have come on an Ocean Matters adventure have collected data on coral vs. algal diversity on two coral reefs facing differing dive pressure in Grand Cayman for the Department of the Environment towards helping develop support for a carrying capacity for the coral reef.

-We’ve GPS positioned and size classed understudied seahorse populations; studied patterns of coral broken from boating; and removed invasive mangroves in Oahu, Hawaii for the Hawaii Institute of Marine Biology.
+We’ve GPS positioned and size classed understudied seahorse populations; studied patterns of coral broken from boating to inform local legislation; and removed invasive mangroves in Oahu, Hawaii at a traditional native fish pond in order to help restore sustainable aquaculture practices.

-We’ve eradicated invasive lion fish and collected data on coral bleaching, as well as done underwater trash cleanups in Utila, Honduras.
+We’ve eradicated invasive lionfish and contributed to studies examining their stomach contents in order to better understand their ecological impact on other coral fish species and we’ve collected data on coral bleaching, as well as done underwater trash cleanups in Utila, Honduras.

 Through scuba certification and hands-on science instruction we give you the skills and knowledge you need to make a difference to the world.